 If you’ve determined that your association board needs to involve itself in a dispute between neighbors, there are six key actions you should take to resolve the issue with fairness and in a way that abides by local and federal law.

 When you suspect harassment, address it immediately.
 Because this can lead to legal action, for any case of reported harassment, the association should always refer the complaint to legal counsel (or law enforcement if there is a threat for bodily harm, an owner’s safety, or the security of the community).
 Then the HOA and legal team can work together to investigate the complaint, evaluate if the complaint is valid, ensure it is addressed properly, keep written records of all steps taken, and inform the victim throughout the process.

 Legal counsel can help with the following:

-Address the behavior in a structured conversation between the two owners and someone representing the association.
+Address the behavior in a structured conversation between the two property owners and someone representing the association.
 This approach is particularly helpful if the harassment began over a minor dispute like borrowing and not returning an item, but grew to a point of aggressive attacks.
-Use your association’s legal counsel as a facilitator to resolve the issue and avoid a lawsuit.
+Use your association’s legal counsel as a facilitator to resolve the issue, find a middle ground, and avoid a lawsuit.
 If an informal mediation is unsuccessful or unrealistic, try a formal mediation and split the cost evenly between the three parties present.
 Confer with your attorney before pursuing mediation to make sure it follows protocol and adequately protects the association.